10.2 Program Execution

 There is no requirement that the main subprogram be elaborated last.
 In fact, it is possible to write a partition in which the main subprogram cannot be elaborated last.

-used at compile time — only the “needed” ones are included in the partition.
+This declarative_part has the properties required of all environments (see 10.1.4).
+However, the environment declarative_part of a partition will typically contain fewer compilation units than the environment declarative_part used at compile time — only the “needed” ones are included in the partition.

-s that obeys the above rules.
+There shall be a total order of the library_items that obeys the above rules.
 The order is otherwise implementation defined.

-s or Elaborate_Body aspects that cause circular ordering requirements, thus preventing an order that has no forward elaboration dependences.
+The only way to violate this rule is to have Elaborate or Elaborate_All pragmas or Elaborate_Body aspects that cause circular ordering requirements, thus preventing an order that has no forward elaboration dependences.

-The order of elaboration of library_item
+The order of elaboration of library_items.

 To be honest: Notwithstanding what the RM says elsewhere, each rule that requires a declaration to have a corresponding completion is considered to be a Post-Compilation Rule when the declaration is that of a library unit.